Vaikan-Peddi/Vaikan-Peddi/README.md

 - 👋 Hi, I’m @Vaikan-Peddi
-- 👀 I’m interested in Programming and Problem solving using patterns
+- 👀 I’m interested in programming using C/C++ and Mathematics
-- 🌱 I’m currently learning computer science undergrad at VIT Vellore
+- 🌱 I’m currently pursuing computer science undergrad at VIT Vellore
-- 💞️ I’m looking to collaborate on Python-based Projects
+- 💞️ I’m looking to collaborate on C/C++ based Projects
 - 📫 How to reach me vaikanpeddi14@gmail.com

 <!---